-The Agenda includes economic, ecological and social aspects.
-The 17 global sustainability goals of the 2030 Agenda, the so-called Sustainable Development Goals (SDGs), are addressed to all: to governments worldwide, but also to industry, civil society and the scientific community.
-Germany has committed itself to an ambitious implementation of the 2030 Agenda.
+The 17 global sustainability goals of the 2030 Agenda, which are also known as Sustainable Development Goals (SDGs), are directed at everyone: at national governments worldwide but also at businesses, civil society and science and at regions, cities and municipalities.
+Germany has committed to an ambitious implementation of the 2030 Agenda from the very beginning.

-The German National Sustainability Strategy and how it evolved
+The German National Sustainability Strategy (DNS) and how it evolved

-The new Sustainable Development Strategy sets out Germany’s measures for implementing the 17 SDGs.
-On 10 March 2021, the Federal Cabinet resolved to comprehensively further develop the German National Sustainability Strategy.
-The Strategy was refined by the Committee of State Secretaries for Sustainable Development, assisted by all ministries.
-The public was involved through an extensive dialogue process which lasted several months.
-The updated National Sustainability Strategy introduces six decisive transformation areas on which the Federal Government’s future sustainability politics will focus:
+The DNS sets out Germany’s measures for implementing the 17 SDGs.
+On 29 January 2025, the Federal Cabinet adopted a comprehensively updated version of the Strategy.
+The Committee of State Secretaries for Sustainable Development has prepared the DNS in collaboration with all ministries.
+The public was involved through an extensive dialogue process, which lasted several months.
+In particular, the updated DNS sheds light on six decisive transformation areas on which the Federal Government’s sustainability policy focusses:

 - Human well-being and abilities, social justice